FAQ: Genetic Testing for Hereditary Cancer

 Following the initial consultation, some people decide to pursue genetic testing to learn more about the level of cancer risk in their family.
 Others learn that their family history is not suggestive of an inherited predisposition, or they choose to not pursue genetic testing at this time.
 These families can still benefit from receiving education about cancer risk, as well as personalized cancer screening and prevention guidelines.

-The genetic tests that are currently available cannot explain the strong history of cancer in many families.
+There are many different genetic tests, so the counselor will help each person choose the test that is most appropriate based on their family history and type of information they are looking for.
+Also, genetic tests that are currently available cannot explain the strong history of cancer in many families.
 It is important to document the family history in detail so we can provide recommendations for early detection or prevention of cancer, even when genetic testing is not informative.
 Genetic counseling also addresses important aspects of testing, such as the implications and options for the patient and the impact on family members.

 There are also new methods of cancer detection and prevention that are being developed, some of which are available through the UCSF Cancer Genetics and Prevention Program as clinical trials.
 All of these options can be discussed in detail at your visit.